 Compound PatternsBurst In, Burst Out to Private Cloud, Burst Out to Public Cloud, Cloud Authentication and Access Management, Elastic Environment, Infrastructure-as-a-Service (IaaS), Multitenant Environment, Platform-as-a-Service (PaaS), Private Cloud, Public Cloud, Resilient Environment, Secure Burst Out to Private Cloud/Public Cloud, Software-as-a-Service (SaaS)

-A scenario based on the use of a fixed-disk allocation based provisioning model.
+A scenario based on the use of a dynamic-disk allocation based provisioning model.

 A sample cloud architecture resulting from the application of the Elastic Disk Provisioning pattern.